 The evaluation found that the SARSAI programme results in a statistically significant reduction in the number of children injured in road traffic.
 For every 286 children whose schools are part of the SARSAI programme, one RTI is prevented per year.
 This is the first known road safety programme of any type proven to reduce RTI among children in sub-Saharan Africa.
 The methodology consisted of before and after household surveys in catchments areas of both intervention and control schools allowing for a more rigorous evaluation.
 Details of this evaluation can be found here.

 Cities sometimes struggle to implement a safe system approach through Vision Zero because a target of zero deaths is so ambitious.
 However, starting with youth - the most vulnerable population, often less politically contentious - can help build momentum towards Vision Zero.

 Starting with a smaller population and an achievable target through city-wide or school specific efforts to protect youth can help cities gain political and community buy-in to a wider approach.
 This is how Vision Zero for Youth was born, encouraging cities that don’t have Vision Zero to begin with a target of zero fatalities for youth, and cities with Vision Zero to adopt and strive for that target.

 In Mexico City, Vision Zero was losing momentum, but Vision Zero for Youth reinstated road safety as a political priority, by focusing on youth.
-ITDP and the FIA Foundation worked with a public school known for its active community and committed teachers, Secundaria 4 Moisés Sáenz.
+ITDP and the FIA Foundation piloted the initiative at a public school known for its active community and committed teachers, Secundaria 4 Moisés Sáenz.
 They held community workshops and brought together teachers and students to identify the most dangerous intersection near the school, learn about different traffic calming measures, and implement a temporary street redesign.
 Directly involving students in changing streets increases road safety awareness, empowers them to create the streets they want, and exposes them to career options in urban design, road safety, public health, and related fields.